madhavkarri/CarND-P9-ProgrammingASelfDrivingCar/ODC.md

 #
 Important Notes

 - The above object detection classifier used [faster_rcnn_resnet50_coco](http://download.tensorflow.org/models/object_detection/faster_rcnn_resnet50_coco_2018_01_28.tar.gz) as the initializer for training the traffic lights data set.
-There might be scenarios and use cases where it would be necessary to depend on other [trained models](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md).
+There might be scenarios and use cases where it would be necessary to depend on other [trained models](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md)
+- To integrate other models into the above described framework, download the intended pre-trained model from [Tensorflow detection model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md) and untar/unzip the pre-trained model files into the folder `MyOD6_M1` and it contents should look as shown below

+![][image8]